gali8/Tesseract-OCR-iOS/README.md

 Now you can use Tesseract class like explained into the "How to use" section:

 <br/>
-How to use
+How to use (objective c)
 =================

 **MyViewController.h**
 <pre><code>#import &lt;TesseractOCR/TesseractOCR.h&gt;</code>
 <code>@interface MyViewController : UIViewController &lt;TesseractDelegate&gt;</code>
 <code>@end</code></pre>

 <br />
 **MyViewController.m**
 <pre><code>
 - (void)viewDidLoad
 {
 [super viewDidLoad];

 // language are used for recognition.
 Ex: eng.
 Tesseract will search for a eng.traineddata file in the dataPath directory; eng+ita will search for a eng.traineddata and ita.traineddata.

 //Like in the Template Framework Project:
 // Assumed that .traineddata files are in your "tessdata" folder and the folder is in the root of the project.
 // Assumed, that you added a folder references "tessdata" into your xCode project tree, with the ‘Create folder references for any added folders’ options set up in the «Add files to project» dialog.
 // Assumed that any .traineddata files is in the tessdata folder, like in the Template Framework Project

 //Create your tesseract using the initWithLanguage method:
 // Tesseract* tesseract = [[Tesseract alloc] initWithLanguage:@"<strong>eng+ita</strong>"];

 // set up the delegate to recieve tesseract's callback
 // self should respond to TesseractDelegate and implement shouldCancelImageRecognitionForTesseract: method
 // to have an ability to recieve callback and interrupt Tesseract before it finishes

 Tesseract* tesseract = [[Tesseract alloc] initWithLanguage:@"eng+ita"];
 tesseract.delegate = self;

 [tesseract setVariableValue:@"0123456789" forKey:@"tessedit_char_whitelist"]; //limit search
 [tesseract setImage:[[UIImage imageNamed:@"image_sample.jpg"] blackAndWhite]]; //image to check [tesseract setRect:CGRectMake(20, 20, 100, 100)]; //optional: set the rectangle to recognize text in the image [tesseract recognize];

 NSLog(@"%@", [tesseract recognizedText]);

-    tesseract = nil; //deallocate and free all memory }
+tesseract = nil; //deallocate and free all memory
+}

 - (BOOL)shouldCancelImageRecognitionForTesseract:(Tesseract*)tesseract
 {
 NSLog(@"progress: %d", tesseract.progress);
 return NO;  // return YES, if you need to interrupt tesseract before it finishes }
 </code></pre>